Tenali Rama (film): Reception

 R. G. Vijayasarathy of Rediff.com opined that "Tenali Rama could have been a continuous laugh riot like the Malayalam original, but the script lets the film down.
 Ramesh and Jaggesh have tried their best to salvage the film, complementing each other very well".
-A critic from Indiaglitz said that "This is a first class comedy in the first half".
+A critic from IANS said that "Tenali Rama is an ordinary film which could have been better presented".